 Consider Taking Allergy Medication

 Chronic allergies such as sensitivity to dust or pet dander can worsen nasal congestion and increase the probability of snoring.
-Not to mention that they also exacerbate your unflattering dark eye circles by causing blood and fluid to amass underneath your eyes.
+Not to mention that they also exacerbate your unflattering and puffy eye bags and dark eye circles by causing blood and fluid to amass underneath your eyes.
 As such, you might want to consider taking some allergy medication to keep the allergies at bay and bring the swelling of the nasal passages down.
 However, be wary of taking antihistamines to alleviate your allergic reaction as they can sometimes backfire by drying out your throat and inducing the slackening of your throat muscles.
 Instead, opt for decongestant-based medication.

 Do Not Drink Alcohol Before Bedtime